It is a naturally occurring glycosaminoglycan found throughout the body’s connective tissue.

 It’s not clear why hyaluronic acid helps relieve these symptoms, but researchers hypothesize that it helps repair damage to bladder tissue, making it less sensitive to pain.

-Injecting hyaluronic acid into the eye is effective when used during cataract surgery by an eye surgeon.
+Injecting hyaluronic acid into the eye is effective when used by an eye surgeon during cataract surgery.

-Hyaluronic acid is effective in treating mouth sores when applied to the skin as a gel.
+Hyaluronic acid effectively treats mouth sores when applied to the skin as a gel.

 Some research suggests that injecting a specific hyaluronic acid product (Juvéderm Ultra Plus, Allergan) into smile lines reduces the lines for up to a year.